Selos (song): Reception

-Criticism
+Controversy

 Lenka, the musician who performed "Trouble Is a Friend", the song "Selos" is based on, took action against the publication of the song due to copyright issues.

 In response, AHS Productions on March 19, 2024, voluntarily removed "Selos" from all streaming platforms as they worked towards securing a cover license for its use.
 The decision was made to ensure compliance with legal requirements and respect for the original artist's rights.

 AHS Productions issued an official statement apologizing to fans who enjoyed "Selos" and expressing gratitude for their support.
 They acknowledged the unexpected success of the song and thanked listeners for embracing Shaira's cover rendition.
 The statement also conveyed the production team's pride in Shaira's newfound recognition as a prominent figure in Bangsamoro pop music.
 Three more songs would be removed from streaming platforms allegedly due to their melodies being copied from Indonesian songs.

 On April 11, 2024, "Selos" was re-released after Shaira's team reached an agreement with Lenka's camp.